Recognized as one of BC's Top Employers (2019):

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 21, 2019)

-Here are some of the reasons why Land Title and Survey Authority of British Columbia, The / LTSA was selected as one of BC's Top Employers (2019):
+Here are some of the reasons why Land Title and Survey Authority of British Columbia was selected as one of BC's Top Employers (2019):

 - Land Title and Survey Authority of British Columbia helps employees plan securely for the future with generous contributions to a defined benefit pension plan

 - Varying by employee group, Land Title and Survey Authority of British Columbia starts employees with 3 or 4 weeks of paid vacation -- some employees may have the option to purchase up to 2 additional weeks of vacation